Pool Plaster Disc Grit Guide

 Grit Best For Surface Types Notes

-70 Grit Refining & blending after 50 grit Marble, quartz, pebble Smooths scratches; prepares surface for final finish
+70 Grit Refining & blending after 50 grit Marble, quartz, pebble Smooths surface scratches after 50 grit

 How to Use